Marijuana Dispensary Business Plan Example

 - The length of time your funding request will cover

 Finally, make sure to include your strategic financial plans for the future.
 Keep in mind that banks typically will not fund a cannabusiness.
-Marijuana is still illegal under federal law, and banks are regulated by the federal government, so they risk facing federal charges by working with cannabusinesses.
+Marijuana is still illegal under federal law.
+Federal government regulates banks, so banks may risk facing federal charges by working with cannabusinesses.
 There are exceptions, however.
 This is another topic on which your cannabis business attorney can advise you.

 - FUNDING NEEDS